Sanja1692/FE16-BS-Day1/README.md

 You should end up with a grid of five rows and three columns on large screen.
 On medium screens, each row should have two paragraphs/columns.
 On small screens you should have two columns per row and on extra small screens you should have one column per row.

+Advanced Exercise | Offsetting columns

+Let's play a little bit with offsetting columns.
+Please create a new HTML document and name it bootstrap-a1.html.
+This time create at least three rows (you can create more rows if you want):

+The first row should have two columns on large screens 1 unit wide - represented on the image as Row 1, on medium screens these two columns should be 2 units wide.
+Set the offset accordingly to get the result as it represented on the image below (Row 1).
+You can set the background color for the first row to red.

+The second row should have three columns on large screens 2 units wide - set the offset to get the result as it represented on the image below.
+You can set the background color of the second row to yellow.

+The third row should have three columns on large screens, the first column should be 2 units wide, the second column should be 6 units wide and the third column should be 3 units wide - set the offset to get the result as it represented on the image below.
+You can set the background color of the second row to gray.

+All columns should have a white background.

+Now it’s time to do your final Challenge for the first day in Bootstrap.
+Let's create something different from our previous examples.
+You are familiar with YouTube as a user, now you should try to create the same grid for your template as you can see on YouTube's website.
+You can open YouTube and see how it responds to different screen sizes.
+On the images below you can see the page structure that we need to achieve.
+First, create the structure that you can see on the image, and later, if you want, you can try to insert better styles or graphics.